Mastering Different Styles of Presentations: Tips & Tricks for Developing a Winning Style

 But what you should be able to do is have a core takeaway message.

-Ask yourself, if people only remember one thing from your presentation, what do you want that to be?
+If people only remember one thing from your presentation, what do you want that to be?
 Once you know the answer to that question, you can find ways to hone it throughout and bring it back to the fore at the conclusion.

 It is also essential to consider the kind of language and vocabulary you are using and whether your audience will understand it.
 For example, say you’re trying to attract investors.
-They may not have spent the same time in this area as you, so remember to use terms that the layperson can understand.
+They may not have spent the same time in this area as you, so remember to use terms the layperson can understand.
 Being accessible is not the same as being condescending.

 Think About Your Eye Contact And Body Language